Need Help? Just Ask.

 This is the main legislation in Ireland that looks after health and safety in the workplace.
 It outlines the duty of both an employer and employee when it comes to providing a safe working environment and how you cannot act negligently when carrying out your job.

 The Act explains the different areas and regulations of Health and Safety that must be followed and the different codes of practice that should be in place.
-Also mentioned in the Safety, Health and Welfare Act 2005 is the different procedures which should be in place if there is a health and safety breach.
+Also mentioned in the Safety, Health and Welfare Act 2005 are the different procedures which should be in place if there is a health and safety breach.

 An employer is obligated to carry out risk assessments for pregnant employees.
 If the employee is working in an environment that can pose a risk to the pregnancy, these risks should be removed or the employee should be moved away from those risks.
 Another course of action would be for the employer to provide alternative work to the employee away from these risks.
 In cases where all options are not possible then the pregnant employee must be given health and safety leave from work.
 This kind of leave may run until the beginning of maternity leave.
 This leave may also be extended to after maternity leave in cases where an employee has recently given birth or is breastfeeding and their work environment poses a risk to them (if the risk cannot be removed before they return to work).